Black history is made every day, and we all should remember that year-round.

 So, no matter how many roadblocks we face, we will continue to advocate for voting rights legislation.
 We will continue to clear the path to quality education by awarding Black students with scholarships for college through our N-SPIRE program.
 We will continue to create opportunities for growth and scalability for Black entrepreneurs by providing funding, grants, and resources through our Black-Owned Business Resource Center on Hello Alice.

-And come February 26 at 8 pm ET, we will celebrate Black excellence at the highest level at the 53rd NAACP Image Awards live on BET.
+And come February 25, 2023 at 8 pm ET/7pm CST, we will celebrate Black excellence at the highest level at the 54th NAACP Image Awards via BET.

 Black History Spotlight